 Keeping track of what databases you have searched, what keywords and questions you used in each database, and the results from each search can be time-consuming.

-Using citation managers like RefWorks, EndNote, and Mendeley has some major advantages.
+Using a citation manager like Zotero, ReadCube Papers, EndNote, or Mendeley has some major advantages.
 One is that you can attach notes to each reference, including keywords, subjects, and abstracts; this can help you to document your alternatives search.
 You can also automatically remove duplicate references that you have retrieved from searching different databases.

 Want to use a program that not only creates your bibliography automatically, but can also store and organize citations and PDFs?

 Just need to format a few citations right now?
 Try these quick tools:

 Whichever program you choose, remember to proofread the citations it generates for you!